Frédéric Auguste Bartholdi: In popular culture

 The Statue of Liberty is a 1985 documentary film by Ken Burns which focuses on the statue's history and its impact on society.

 Bartholdi's life and creation of Liberty Enlightening the World are also featured in the 2019 documentary film, Liberty: Mother of Exiles.

+In the youtube series The Monument Mythos, various episodes in the first season document his life and works.